AmineYaiche/Time-Tracking/README.md

 - In the first step, we need to create and apply migrations to the database, using the following command:

-`docker-compose run --rm web rails db:create db:migrate`.
+`docker-compose run --rm web rails db:create db:migrate`

 - Then, we need to precompile the assets: